 rules/ directory under

-the application package, and will be named as the file excluding the
+and will be named as the file, excluding the .sr suffix.

-.sr.
-E.g. if we save the rules above
+E.g. if the rules above are saved to

 To make a rule base be used by default in queries,

-To see what the rules are doing, add tracelevel.rules=[number] to the query.
-1-5 gives increasingly more detailed output.
+To trace what the rules are doing, add tracelevel.rules=[number] to the query.

-It is possible to place multiple rule bases under
+It is possible to place multiple rule bases in the

 To include one rule base in another,

-rulebasename is the file name (with or without the
+where rulebasename is the file name (with or without the .sr).

-When you want to match more than some thousand words or phrases in conditions, it becomes suboptimal, and perhaps impractical to keep them in a rule base.
-To help in such cases, it is possible to create a finite state automaton which contains the definition of some (or all) of the conditions of a rule base.
-Finite state automata are very efficient in storing and making lookups in large lists of strings.
+Finite state automata (FSA) are efficient in storing and making lookups in large string lists.
+A rule base can be compiled into an FSA to increase performance.
 An automaton is created from a text file which lists the condition terms to match and the condition names separated by a tab (by default).
 The name of the condition can be followed by a semicolon and additional data which will be ignored.